jollyjerr/knowledge/programming/networking/transport.md

 Flow Control: do not overwhelm the receiver

-Sender limits amount of unACKed data to whatever the reciever advertises as free buffer in "window size" of TCP header
+Sender limits amount of unACKed data to whatever the receiver advertises as free buffer in "window size" of TCP header

 #### State